ApiLogicServer/Docs/docs/Sample-Basic-Demo.md

     Rule.formula(derive=models.Item.Amount, calling=derive_amount)
 ```

-* issues the `ApiLogicServer rebuild-from-database` command that rebuilds your project (the database models, the api), while preserving the customizations we made above.
+&nbsp;

-In a terminal window for your project:
+To apply this iteration, in a terminal window for your project:

 **1. Stop the Server** (Red Stop button, or Shift-F5 -- see Appendix)